-The Council obtains credit rating information from its treasury advisers who monitor all 3 credit ratings (FITCH, Moody's and Standard and Poor's), and notify the Council of any changes in ratings as they occur.
+The Council obtains credit rating information from its treasury advisers who monitor leading credit rating agencies and notify the Council of any changes in ratings as they occur.
 This includes and takes account of changes, ratings watches and rating outlooks as necessary.